List of Pound Puppies characters: Humans

-Greg – A short, brown-haired boy who is depressed because his friend moves away.
+Greg – a short, brown-haired boy who is depressed because his friend moves away.
 He adopts Pal so he will not be lonely anymore.
-He appears in Tail of the Pup.
-Voiced by Katie Leigh.
+He appears in "Tail of the Pup", voiced by Katie Leigh.

-Edgar and Chauncey – Two police officers who chase Katrina's car.
-At the end of The Rescue Pups, thinking that the driver is Katrina Stoneheart, they are last seen giving Katrina speeding tickets.
+Edgar and Chauncey – two police officers who chase Katrina's car.
+At the end of "The Rescue Pups", thinking that the driver is Katrina Stoneheart, they are last seen giving Katrina speeding tickets.
 They are voiced by Sorrell Booke (uncredited) and Ernie Hudson respectively.

-Jody – A blond haired girl whose mother refuses to let her adopt Arf in The Rescue Pups.
-Jody's mother disapproves the adoption because having a puppy will be too much noise.
-So, Jody runs away.
+Jody – a blond haired girl whose mother refuses to let her adopt Arf in "The Rescue Pups".
+Jody's mother disapproves the adoption because having a puppy will be too much noise, and Jody runs away.
 However, on her way to the Puppy Pound, Jody falls into a hole and calls for help.
 Thanks to the Pound Puppies, Arf, The Fire Department, and the Police Department, Jody is rescued and her mother finally agrees to let Jody adopt Arf, but only if she doesn't run away again.
 Jody is voiced by Kristina Chan and her mother is voiced by Susan Rhee.

-Charlie – A young, red-haired boy who adopts Tiny in Happy Howlidays.
+Charlie – a young, red-haired boy who adopts Tiny in "Happy Howlidays".
 Despite the fact that Tiny has a limp, Charlie still loves him anyway.
 He is voiced by Patric Zimmerman and his mother is voiced by Ruth Buzzi.

-The Belveshires – A wealthy family who appear in From Wags to Riches.
+The Belveshires – a wealthy family who appear in "From Wags to Riches".
 According to Katrina, the Belveshires are the third richest couple in the country.
 Lord Belveshire usually speaks gibberish, so his wife, Lady Belveshire, is like his interpreter, translating what her husband is trying to say.
 They have a bespectacled son named Hubert, who usually reads his book.
 They invite Holly and the Pound Puppies (along with Buster) to their house so they can help them keep the pound open.
 When the library is destroyed by Catgut and his friends, they accuse the Pound Puppies of wrecking it.
 Later, they find out that it is Catgut and his friends who did it (caught on camera) and tell Katrina that her plans of making a condominium on top of Holly's property has been denied.
 Hubert later adopts Buster.
 Lord Belveshire is voiced by Clive Revill, while Lady Belveshire is voiced by Marilyn Lightstone, and their son, Hubert, is voiced by Chad Allen.

-Santa Claus – He appears in Whopper's imagination trying to find the Pound Puppies in Happy Howlidays.
+Santa Claus – he appears in Whopper's imagination trying to find the Pound Puppies in "Happy Howlidays".
 Whopper fears that if Santa misses Holly's Puppy Pound, he'll give all his presents to Brattina instead.
-Voiced by Clive Revill.
+He is voiced by Clive Revill.

-Mr. Hubert – A mailman who delivers Holly's overdue bill to Katrina in Happy Howlidays.
-Voiced by Ronnie Schell.
+Mr. Hubert – a mailman who delivers Holly's overdue bill to Katrina in "Happy Howlidays".
+He is voiced by Ronnie Schell.